 In addition to the cost of living, fees at international schools are expensive.
 Expats moving to the DRC as part of a corporate relocation should ensure that their employment package can cover these costs.

 Nurseries in the DRC

-Parents to young children may find they integrate better into school life than older students, particularly regarding language.
-English and French are the main languages of instruction, and young kids typically pick up language easier.
+Parents of young children may find they integrate better into school life than older students, particularly regarding language.
+English and French are the main languages of instruction, and young kids typically pick up languages more easily.